ryco117/distort-server/README.md

 ### Build
 ##### Docker Build
-Run `make && docker-compose up` to launch containers for a private Mongo database, contained IPFS node, and the distort homeserver (exposing the configured port; default is 6945).
+Run `docker-compose up` to launch containers for a private Mongo database, contained IPFS node, and the distort homeserver (exposing the configured port; default is 6945).

 ##### Host Build
 Can be easily built with `make && npm install` then launched with `npm start`.
 In this instance you are responsible for having a private Mongo database and IPFS node that the homeserver can access.